thapasijan171/DSAwithSijan/src/content/blog/BinaryTreeGeneral.md

 	<li><code>-100 &lt;= Node.val &lt;= 100</code></li>
 </ul>

-## Solutions
+# Solutions

-### Solution 1: Recursion
+# Intuition

-Recursively traverse the left and right subtrees, calculate the maximum depth of the left and right subtrees, and then take the maximum value plus `1`.
+To find the maximum depth (or height) of a binary tree, we need to determine the longest path from the root node to a leaf node.
+This can be achieved by recursively calculating the depth of the left and right subtrees and taking the maximum of the two.

+# Approach
+1. **Recursive Depth Calculation:**
+   - **Base Case:** If the current node is `null`, it means we've reached beyond a leaf node, so the depth is `0`.
+   - **Recursive Case:** Compute the depth of the left and right subtrees by recursively calling the `maxDepth` method.
+   - The depth of the current node is `1` (for the current node itself) plus the maximum of the depths of its left and right subtrees.

+2. **Return Value:**
+   - After calculating the depths of the left and right subtrees, return `1` plus the maximum of these depths to account for the current node.

-The time complexity is `O(n)`, where `n` is the number of nodes in the binary tree.
-Each node is traversed only once in the recursion.
+The time complexity of this approach is O(n), where `n` is the number of nodes in the tree, as each node is visited exactly once.

+This method efficiently calculates the maximum depth of the binary tree using a depth-first traversal approach.

 #### Java